silverstripe/developer-docs/en/02_Developer_Guides/02_Controllers/03_Access_Control.md

 }
 ```

-[notice]
+> [!WARNING]
-This is recommended as an addition to access checks defined in `$allowed_actions`, in order to handle more complex checks, rather than a
+> This is recommended as an addition to access checks defined in `$allowed_actions`, in order to handle more complex checks, rather than a
-replacement.
+> replacement.
-[/notice]

 ## Controller level checks